 Generally, Labradors are quite an active and healthy dog breed.
 It was bred for the purpose of hunting and retrieving the hunt.
 They were used to be called retriever gun dogs.

-With time the bloodline has diversified and Labradors have become one of the most favored home pets.
-However, they are still an active dog breed and require regular exercise.
+With time the bloodline has diversified and Labradors dogs have become one of the most favored home pets.
+However, they are still active dog breeds and require regular exercise.
 The question is how much?
 Let us help you understand.

 How much exercise does a Labrador need?

 It depends on their age, overall health, and genetics.
 Labradors are considered a working breed.
 Those in line of duty need more exercise than the household ones.